 He watches me feed his body to the starved pigs,

 both eyes, one, ghost eyes, none.

 while girls are hunted under fear stained sheets.

-The patriots continue to assert our empire abroad, militarizing broken states.
+The yellow-eyed patriots will continue to assert Empire abroad, militarizing broken states.

 Fingers pulsing on triggers, pulsing hearts and last pulses lingering